biki-cloud/online-shop-template/README.md

 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following user:

 - User: `test@example.com`
 - Password: `password123`